 - If you are approved for the grant, you will be required to submit original itemized receipts for reimbursement after the event has taken place.
 These should be sent to Elaine Livingston at DCAL.
 All receipts must be submitted in the fiscal year in which the travel occurs.

-- Awardees will be expected to share their learning either through a DCAL presentation, a DCAL Blog post, or DCAL newsletter item.
+- Awardees will be expected to share their learning with the faculty and teaching and learning community through DCAL

 - Applications must be submitted prior to the conference or meeting; no retroactive applications will be considered.

 (DCAL previously had funds for faculty to redesign their courses or related materials)

 2008-2009 Lorie Loeb

 2006-2007 Jeffrey Ruoff